ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/formats.md

 ---
-sidebar_label: Handling other formats
-sidebar_position: 70
 title: Handling other JSON formats
-slug: /en/integrations/data-formats/json/other_formats
+slug: /en/integrations/data-formats/json/other-formats
 description: Handling other JSON formats
-keywords: [json, clickhouse, inserting, loading, formats]
+keywords: [json, formats, json formats]
 ---

 # Handling other formats

-Earlier examples of loading JSON data assume the use of JSONEachRow (ndjson).
+Earlier examples of loading JSON data assume the use of [`JSONEachRow`](/en/interfaces/formats#jsoneachrow) (ndjson).
 We provide examples of loading JSON in other common formats below.

 ## Array of JSON objects